stencila/stencila/examples/kernels/if-block/standalone-polyglot.md

+::: if false {js}

+QuickJS is falsy

-::: if false {nodejs}
+::: elif false {nodejs}

-Node.js is wrong
+Node.js is falsy

 ::: elif False {python}

-Python is wrong
+Python is falsy

 ::: elif FALSE {r}

-R is wrong
+R is falsy

 ::: elif false {rhai}

-Rhai is wrong
+Rhai is falsy

 ::: else

-They are all right!
+They are all falsy!

 :::